 Oct.
-22: Historical Context
+14: Historical Context

-- Historical overview of social welfare exercise - Major players in the development of social work - Connections to ideological movements of the time
+- Historical overview of social welfare exercise - Major players in the development of social work - Connections to ideological movements of the time - -The emergence of social work as a profession (Hick, ch 3, 5) - Review term paper expectations, brainstorm ideas.

-(Graham, Swift Reading)